|

 • That longterm success of many of the books I acquired, edited and published as an in-house editor nowadays gives me the perspective to provide one of the several services I offer to authors and agents: Book Proposal Development.
 For this, I read draft proposals and deliver a report for the client, specifying how I believe an editor at a publishing house would see this project, and how it might be revised to make it as appealing as possible to editors, and most salable to publishing houses.
 I also do line-editorial work on the proposals, in addition to my written report.

 • In this area, I also do promotional writing for authors who want to hone their presentation of self, whether from a podium, their bio on their website, or their next blog post or email blast.
-I also write for companies.
+I also write for companies to help them improve their communications and social media presence.

 • I consult with the American Booksellers Foundation for Free Expression (ABFFE), the voice of independent booksellers against censorship and book banning.
 I work in fundraising, social networks, and marketing for ABFFE and am helping to increasing the awareness of their mission among booksellers; manufacturers of bookstore sideline merchandise; authors; and social activists.
 If you as an author have ever had a book that someone wanted to remove from a public or school library, I’m doing work there that will interest you.